Stewardship Field Specialist

-Miles Sarvis-Wilburn (he/him) joined LandPaths in 2021 to be a part of the Growing Community with Nature initiative as a Facilities/Stewardship Specialist.
-He has years of stewardship experience and keeps his tools clean and organized, ready for whatever the task may be.
+Miles Sarvis-Wilburn (he/him) joined LandPaths in 2021 to be a part of the Growing Community with Nature initiative.
+He has years of stewardship experience and is focused on engaging our community towards fire resiliency, building beautiful trails to spend more time outside, and pointing out every pollinator he sees.

 Born and raised in San Francisco, Miles has lived in Sonoma County since 2008 following his graduation from Kalamazoo College in Michigan where he received a B.A. in Political Science and a minor in Philosophy.
 He also holds an M.A. in Critical Theory and Creative Research from Pacific Northwest College of Art in Portland, Oregon.